nautechsystems/nautilus_trader/docs/developer_guide/coding_standards.md

 [Flake8](https://github.com/pycqa/flake8) is utilized to lint the codebase.
 Current ignores can be found in the top-level `pre-commit-config.yaml`, with the justifications also commented.

 ### Commit messages
-There are no strict restrictions on the style of your commit messages.
-Here are some guidelines:
+Here are some guidelines for the style of your commit messages:

 1. Limit subject titles to 50 characters or fewer.
 Capitalize subject line; use imperative voice; and do not end with period.